5 Sneaky Signs of Breast Cancer

 How many symptoms of breast cancer can you name?
 Take your time.
 We’ll wait.

-If you said more than one—a lump in your breast—you’re ahead of most: Only 48 percent of women 70 and older could name a symptom other than a lump, according to a recent survey from Public Health England.
+If you said more than one—a lump in your breast—you’re ahead of many: Surveys of women over 65 show that fewer than half can name a symptom other than a breast lump, according to a report in the British Journal of Cancer.

-The earlier breast cancer is caught, the better chance a person has of surviving.
+The earlier breast cancer is caught, the better chance a person has of surviving, according to the American Cancer Society.
 When diagnosed at the local stage—meaning the cancer has not spread beyond the primary site—a woman’s chance of surviving five or more years is 99 percent, according to the National Cancer Institute.

 How can you catch something early?
 If you’re a woman, continue getting mammograms—which are excellent at detecting cancers before they cause any symptoms—as directed by your doctor.

 And for both women and men, familiarize yourself with what your breasts look and feel like.
 The vast majority of breast cancer cases occur in women, but men can also be affected.
 If you notice something new, get it checked, says Regina Rosenthal, M.D., a general surgeon practicing breast surgery at the University of Utah Huntsman Cancer Institute.

 Here are five examples of what “something new” may be.
 If you notice any of them, call your doctor to discuss next steps.